 What is LASIK Surgery?

-Over 10 million Americans have had LASIK surgery since it was approved by the FDA in 1999.
+Over 10 million Americans have had LASIK Eye surgery since it was approved by the FDA in 1999.
 LASIK is a type of corrective procedure, also known as “laser vision correction”.

 People often opt for laser eye surgery when their eyes suffer from certain eye disorders including nearsightedness, farsightedness, astigmatism, or even presbyopic needs for bifocals.
 In all cases, the cornea’s focusing abilities are impaired and people experience blurred vision.